|MP 2.04.07||Urinary Tumor Markers for Bladder Cancer|

 Some state or federal mandates (e.g., FEP) prohibit plans from denying FDA-approved technologies as investigational.
 In these instances plans may have to consider the coverage eligibility of FDA-approved technologies on the basis of medical necessity alone.

 This policy was originally created in 1997 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period April 2012 through January 31, 2013.
+The most recent literature search was performed for the period January 31, 2013, through February 4, 2014.
 Following is a summary of the key literature to date:

 All of the U.S. Food and Drug Administration (FDA)‒approved tests for urinary tumor markers involve the use of standard laboratory procedures.